kaapstorm/pregnant_justice/src/z_notes.rst

 Dramatis personae
 -----------------

-Herman Crowbell ("crow" like the bird):
+Justice Herman Crowbell ("crow" like the bird):
     An associate justice on the US Supreme Court

 Guinevere "Gwin" Crowbell: